medcomdk/dk-medcom/input/pagecontent/StructureDefinition-medcom-hospitalNotification-message-intro.md

 * [HospitalNotification Use Cases](./hospitalnotification/pdf/Use_cases_advis_om_sygehusophold.pdf)
 * [Non-technical guidelines for HospitalNotification](./hospitalnotification/pdf/FHIR_advis_om_sygehusophold.pdf)

+### Description using examples for the HospitalNotification message flow.
+Please notice, that in the following examples is the Provenance resources listed as an array.
+This is just an example of an order, the Provenance resources may be listed in any order

 #### How to send HospitalNotification Messages for the same encounter
 This section describes how a HospitalNotificationMessage flow.